laurenancona/unified-analytics/EasyWay.md

 ##Preconfigured Container
 For convenience, I've created a preconfigured Google Tag Manager that includes all of the features discussed in the [how-to guide](README.md).

 This is possible because GTM features the ability to export/import entire container configurations as JSON files.

 [Download the container template](assets/example-container.json)

+###_Note: this will need to be customized with your own Google Analytics profile ID and primary domain name_